DevScope/powerbi-powershell-modules/Modules/PowerBIPS/doc/Get-PBIGroup.md

 # Get-PBIGroup

 ## SYNOPSIS
-Gets all the PowerBI existing groups and returns as an array of custom objects.
+Gets all the PowerBI existing workspaces

 ## SYNTAX